 So you have downed an incredible cup of tea, only to be left with either a tea bag or a pile of loose leaves.
 For many folks, this is the end of the line for their tea, and the next natural choice is to throw them all away.
 Some folks, yourself included perhaps, may just so choose to eat your tea leaves.
+However, the big question here is can you eat tea leaves?
+Is it safe to eat tea leaves?

 Eat your tea leaves?
 That’s right; eating tea leaves is not uncommon, and tea leaves have been prepared and eaten like standard veggies from traditional times until today.
 But for those interested in eating their leave teas, what are some things you should keep in mind and consider before chowing down on your tea?